teen weight loss program

 • Healthy self-nurturing behaviors

-Our highly trained and caring staff works with clients and their families to promote healthy food choices, physical conditioning, and academic success to grow the confidence a teen needs to stop excessive behaviors and pursue healthier, more active lifestyles.
-Elk River's healthy lifestyle component equips teens with the tools needed to build self-confidence and the motivation to maintain a healthy lifestyle.
+Our highly trained and caring staff work with clients and their families to promote healthy food choices, physical conditioning, and academic success to grow the confidence a teen needs to stop excessive behaviors and pursue healthier, more active lifestyles.
+ERTP's healthy lifestyle component equips teens with the tools needed to build self-confidence and the motivation to maintain a healthy lifestyle.

 Lifestyle Change is the Ultimate Goal

-Weight loss for anyone who has experienced obesity is a positive change.
-However, at Elk River Treatment Program, we strive for long-term lifestyle change to include a healthy relationship with food, exercise and emotional self care.
+Weight loss for anyone struggling with obesity is a positive change.
+However, at Elk River Treatment Program, we strive for more than weight loss.
+Our goal is long-term lifestyle changes that include a healthy relationship with food, exercise and emotional self care.

 Consider the alternative long-term health effects if obesity continues: